-Eddie A. Jauregui is a partner in Holland & Knight's Los Angeles office, co-chair of the firm's White Collar Defense and Investigations Team and a member of the firm's Litigation and Dispute Resolution Practice.
-A former federal prosecutor, Mr. Jauregui focuses on internal corporate investigations, corporate compliance and training, False Claims Act matters, white collar criminal defense and complex business disputes.
+Eddie A. Jauregui is a litigation partner in Holland & Knight's Los Angeles office and co-chair of the firm's White Collar Defense and Investigations Team.
+A former federal prosecutor, Mr. Jauregui focuses his practice on government and corporate internal investigations, corporate compliance and training, white collar criminal defense and complex business disputes.
 Mr. Jauregui regularly represents companies, financial institutions, and senior corporate officers and directors in high-stakes matters brought by the U.S. Department of Justice (DOJ), the U.S. Department of the Treasury's Financial Crimes Enforcement Network (FinCEN), state attorneys general, and other prosecutorial and enforcement agencies.

-Mr. Jauregui is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and recipient of the Valentin J.T.
-Wertheimer and Allen Morrow prizes.
-During law school, Mr. Jauregui served as an extern to then-Judge Sonia Sotomayor of the Second Circuit Court of Appeals.
+Mr. Jauregui graduated from Columbia Law School, where he was recognized as a Harlan Fiske Stone Scholar.
+During law school, Mr. Jauregui served as extern to then-Judge Sonia Sotomayor of the Second Circuit Court of Appeals.
 Upon graduation, he served as a law clerk to the Hon.
 Jan E. DuBois of the U.S. District Court for the Eastern District of Pennsylvania, and went on to practice for two New York law firms, where he practiced white collar defense and investigations.

 - Obtained guilty verdicts against former Los Angeles County Sheriff Leroy Baca and former Undersheriff Paul Tanaka in separate month-long jury trials for conspiracy to obstruct justice, obstruction of justice and making false statements to the FBI